-When it comes to the Chase Amazon credit card, the platinum tier will basically just come with your very basic Visa benefits such as auto rental collision damage waiver, which is secondary coverage on eligible rental vehicles.
+When it comes to the Chase Amazon Rewards card, it simply offers very basic Visa benefits such as auto rental collision damage waiver, which is secondary coverage on eligible rental vehicles.
 Aside from that, there's not much worth mentioning.

 Verdict?
 The Amazon card's benefits are nothing impressive.

 Should you get an Amazon credit card or not?
-Is it a good choice?
-Easy to get?
+What about the instant savings?
+Is it easy to qualify for?

-As far approval is concerned, getting approved for the store card will be probably be somewhat easy even if you have mediocre credit.
-With their normal credit card, the requirements will be higher.
-I would estimate the minimum FICO score to be approved would be in the high 600’s for the platinum.
-To get the Signature, probably a minimum of low to mid 700’s.
+As far as approval is concerned, qualifying for the private label store card will be probably be fairly assured, even if you have mediocre credit.
+With the Amazon Rewards Visa, the underwriting approval standards will be more stringent.
+You would probably need a FICO score above 680 to even be considered.
 But that holds true for most other reward cards, so if you only have average to good credit, there is no reason not to consider the Amazon Rewards Visa from a credit quality standpoint.
 From a rewards standpoint, that's another story.